Vacuum Storage of Pharmaceutical Products and Medical Supplies

 The HMI shows the vacuum level in Torr for each of the six chambers.
 There are two commands per chamber; one is for venting the chamber, the other one is for vacuum the chamber.
 When the vent button is pushed, the vent valve opens and vacuum is released from the chamber.
 When the vacuum button is pushed, the vacuum valve opens and the chamber is pumped down to 1 Torr.
 The pump is then shut down after vacuum valve has been closed.
 As time progresses, due to the permeability of acrylic, the vacuum chamber will lose vacuum.
 Once the vacuum level in the chamber has reached 1.90 Torr, the vacuum pump is turned on, and the vacuum valve is opened, enabling a pump-down of the vacuum chamber to 1 Torr once again.
 This process will go on ad infinitum.
 Do you have a need to vacuum store your products?
 We would be happy to help you with your vacuum storage requirements and needs.
 We have a wide selection of standard acrylic vacuum chambers for you to choose for your application.
 We can also design and make your own custom acrylic chamber at a price our competitors will be unable to match.
 Not only do you get the highest quality products, you are also provided with generous service during the lifetime of the product.

-Rotary Vacuum Feedthroughs
+Viewport Vacuum Feedthroughs

-Our Work: Altitude Testing in a Vacuum Chamber
+Our Work: Research, Development, and Testing of Weather Balloons inside a Clear Vacuum Chamber